 Would you look at that?

-What’s bad is that pretty much everyone will give up by the end of January and revert to their old behaviors.
+The problem is, almost everyone will give up by the end of January and revert to their old behaviors.

 Before we get started: